Who we are

 Three state-of-the-art ground ambulances are available at all times for ground transport of critically ill and injured patients.

-- LifeLine 10 – UCHealth Medical Center of the Rockies in Loveland – operated by UCHealth
+- LifeLine 10 – UCHealth Peakview Medical Center in Greeley – operated by UCHealth

-- LifeLine 11 – UCHealth University of Colorado Hospital in Aurora – operated by Falck Ambulance
+- LifeLine 11 – UCHealth University of Colorado Hospital in Aurora – operated by UCHealth

 - LifeLine 12 – UCHealth Memorial Central Hospital in Colorado Springs – operated by UCHealth